Can Bulimia Kill You?

 One of the most significant complications is the effect repeated self-induced vomiting can have on the throat and esophagus.
 Repeated exposure to stomach acid can cause strictures and ulcers in sensitive esophageal tissue, making it difficult or painful to speak or swallow food.
 In serious cases, the esophagus may tear, which can be a life-threatening issue if not treated quickly.

-Bulimia’s effect on the throat has also been connected to gastroesophageal reflux disease (GERD).
-[4] This chronic condition can feel a lot like acid reflux or heartburn and is caused when stomach acid or bile flows back up into the food pipe.
+Bulimia’s effect on the throat has also been connected to gastroesophageal reflux disease (GERD).4 This chronic condition can feel a lot like acid reflux or heartburn.
+GERD is caused when stomach acid or bile flows back up into the esophagus.

 Bulimia and Oral Health Complications

-Self-induced vomiting can also have a significant impact on a person’s oral health.
-[3]
+Self-induced vomiting can also have a significant impact on a person’s oral health.5

-This can then lead to changes in a person’s bite, due to weakening or rotting teeth, a weakened jawbone, or complications caused by sticking fingers into the mouth and throat.
+Regular contact with stomach acid or bile can cause tooth decay, erosion, and tooth pain.
+This can then lead to changes in a person’s bite, due to weakening or rotting teeth or a weakened jawbone.
+Tickling fingers into the mouth and throat can also result in damage to the delicate tissue inside the mouth.

 Life-Threatening Complications of Bulimia

-Aside from the many negative impacts bulimia nervosa can have on someone’s physical health, the condition has also been associated with a number of potentially deadly health complications.
+Aside from the many negative impacts bulimia nervosa can have on someone’s physical health, the condition can also lead to deadly health complications.

 Physical Health Complications

 One notable life-threatening complication associated with bulimia is esophageal cancer.
-One study found that the damage caused by repeated self-induced vomiting could lead to the development of cancerous cells in the throat.
-[5] Sadly, esophageal cancer is a very serious diagnosis, especially if not caught early.
+Damage caused by repeated self-induced vomiting can lead to the development of cancerous cells in the throat.6 Esophageal cancer can be deadly if not caught early.

-Because of their generally poor nutritional intake, people with bulimia nervosa are also at a higher risk of developing metabolic abnormalities.
-[6] These conditions impact the way the body converts food into energy, and when disrupted, they can have significant impacts.
+Because of poor nutritional intake, people with bulimia nervosa are also at a higher risk of developing metabolic abnormalities.7 These conditions impact the way the body converts food into energy and, when disrupted, can have significant impacts.

-It’s possible for someone struggling with BN to eventually develop severe hypokalemia or severely low potassium levels.
-This condition can cause a cascade of health issues, including potentially fatal episodes of muscle weakness or paralysis of key respiratory muscles.
-[7]
+It’s possible for someone struggling with BN to develop severe hypokalemia, or severely low potassium levels, eventually.
+This condition can cause a cascade of health issues, including potentially fatal episodes of muscle weakness or paralysis of key respiratory muscles.8

 Mental Health Complications

-While bulimia nervosa has a significant physical impact, the condition is still a mental health disorder.
-As such, BN can also frequently lead to severe mental health issues.
+While bulimia nervosa has a significant physical impact, the condition is still a mental health disorder that can lead to severe mental health issues.

-It’s very common for people who struggle with bulimia nervosa to experience co-occurring mood disorders.
-Depression and a number of anxiety disorders are particularly common in people with BN.
+It’s very common for people who struggle with bulimia nervosa to experience co-occurring mood disorders, especially depression and anxiety disorders.

-These conditions contribute to other mental aspects of bulimia nervosa, notably the low self-esteem, poor body image, and other negative thoughts that often accompany and drive the disorder.
+Low self-esteem, poor body image, and other negative thoughts often accompany the disorder.

 Can You Reverse the Harm Caused by Bulimia?

-Some damage may take time to fix or require more intense or invasive treatments, including surgery.
+Some damage may require more intense or invasive treatments, including surgery.
 The longer someone has struggled with disordered eating behavior, the more severe the impact on their health will generally be.
+And it’s not always possible to undo all the harm this disorder can cause.
 That’s why it’s important to seek help as soon as possible.

 Resources